Panic attacks

 If your panic attacks get too severe or happen too often, you may need to be treated in the hospital until they are under control.

-How can you care for yourself when you have panic attacks?
+How can you care for your child who has panic attacks?

-• Go to your counseling sessions and follow-up appointments.
+• Make sure your child goes to all counseling sessions and follow-up appointments.

-• Recognize and accept your anxiety.
-Then, when you are in a situation that makes you anxious, say to yourself, "This is not an emergency.
+• Help your child recognize and accept their anxiety.
+Your child needs to learn that when faced with a situation that causes anxiety, it can help to say, "This is not an emergency.
 I feel uncomfortable, but I am not in danger.
 I can keep going even if I feel anxious."

 • Relieve tension with exercise or a massage.